jbakse/compform_site/content/noise/index.md

 ### Controlling the Amplitude and Range

 Noise functions typically return values in the range of 0 to 1.
 Use multiplication and addition to shift values to the range you need.
 Be aware that while `random()` provides evenly-distributed values, noise values are biased towards the middle.
-Also check the documenation for your noise function to understand the range it provides.
+Also check the documentation for your noise function to understand the range it provides.
 In p5.js the range will differ depending on how you have configured it with `noiseDetail()`.

 ```javascript
 // scale values to sit between 10 and 20;